 For fishing on the lake, a motor is not required, only if you want to fish in specific places on a large lake and, in this case, the engine will allow you to move from one point to another quickly, and the size of the boat will depend on how many people you plan to take on board.

-Suppose you want to pull skiis and passengers on board with you.
+Suppose you want to rake passengers on board with you.
 In that case, you should pay attention to bigger inflatable boats with the possibility of installing a hinged transom and a powerful motor for the corresponding carrying capacity and speed.

 If you want to enjoy the sunset on the lake with your loved one or friends, then an inflatable boat with the load capacity you require is good.
 A motorized or rowing boat – it is up to you.